TeamEpoch/sol/README.md

 Secondly, C is a simple language.
 C++ has access to all of the things listed above, but more abstraction makes things harder to reason about at a low level-- and all Sol really does is math on structures of varying complexity, so modern features really wouldn't benefit it any.

-Rust is also simpler than C++, but it lacks the maturity C has in respect to SIMD, and the lack of simple conditional compilation in Rust makes it less appealing to me.
+Rust is also simpler than C++ in some aspects, but it lacks the maturity C has in respect to SIMD, and the lack of simple conditional compilation in Rust makes it less appealing to me.

 ## Portability
 Finally, C is a portable language.
 Thanks to the powerful -- albeit messy -- preprocessor that C sports, it is possible to detect which SIMD intrinsics are available for the target architecture at compile time and adjust the code accordingly.